antariandel/daqhats_dev/README.md

 ```

 ## Examples
-The daqhats package provides example programs in C and Python for each HAT board under ~/daqhats/examples.
-Some examples are ready-to-run and others will need to be built.
-The example programs are available in the following formats:
+The daqhats library provides common and board-specific example programs developed with C/C++ and Python.
+The examples are available under ~/daqhats/examples, and are provided in the following formats:

-- console/terminal
+- console-based (C/C++)
-- GUI
+- User interface
-- Python web server
+  - Web server (Python)
-- IFTTT (If This Then That) web server
+  - IFTTT (If This Then That) web service (Python)

-Refer to the Examples README for information about the MCC HAT examples that are available (*insert readme link when available*).
+  - CodeBlocks (C/C++)

+Refer to the README.md file in each example folder for more information.

 ## Usage
-The following is a basic Python example demonstrating how to read and display analog data from the MCC 118 voltage measurement board.
+The following is a basic Python example demonstrating how to read each MCC 118 voltage input channel and display the results.
 ```
 	#!/usr/bin/env python
 	#
+	# MCC 118 example program
 	# Read and display analog input values
 	#
-    import time
+	import sys
 	import daqhats as hats

 	# get hat list of MCC HAT boards
-    list = hats.hat_list(filter_by_id = hats.HatIDs.MCC_118)
+	list = hats.hat_list(filter_by_id = hats.HatIDs.ANY)
 	if not list:
 		print("No boards found")
 		sys.exit()

-    # Read and display every channel from the first board
+	# Read and display every channel
+	for entry in list:
+    if entry.id == hats.HatIDs.MCC_118:
+        print("Board {}: MCC 118".format(entry.address))
-    board = hats.mcc118(list[0]['address'])
+        board = hats.mcc118(entry.address)
-    print("Board {}:".format(entry['address']))
         for channel in range(board.a_in_num_channels()):
             value = board.a_in_read(channel)
             print("  Ch {0}: {1:.3f}".format(channel, value))
 ```

 ## Support/Feedback
-The **daqhats** package is supported by MCC.
+The **daqhats** library is supported by MCC.
 Contact technical support through our [support page](https://www.mccdaq.com/support/support_form.aspx).

 ## Documentation
-Documentation for the daqhats package is available at https://nwright98.github.io/daqhats/ (*replace with mccdaq/daqhats link when available*).
+Documentation for the daqhats library is available at [mccdaq.com](https://www.mccdaq.com/PDFs/Manuals/DAQ-HAT/) .